HardisonCo/.github/international/mauritius/mu-health/hms-edu/index.md

 ## Integration Points

-This document outlines how HMS-EDU is integrated with mu_Health systems in Mauritius.
+This document outlines how HMS-EDU is integrated with mu-health systems in Mauritius.